-Animal Behaviour provides the chance to study at level 5 and demonstrate the ability to produce work that matches university entrance standard requirements via alternative learning.
+Animal behaviour and sentience provides the chance to study at an advanced level equivalent to level 5 study.
+You should be able to demonstrate the ability to produce work that matches the requirements of university entrance standards via alternative learning.

 Course materials are sent via email but paper copies are available for an additional fee of £15 per unit.
 Postage charges may need to be added depending on your location.

 Individual unit fee £70.83